 Lindsey Clayton

-and creator of this workout: Lie faceup in a hollow-hold position, legs extended and held just a few inches off the mat and arms reaching above head.
+How to do it: Lie faceup in a hollow-hold position, legs extended and held just a few inches off the mat and arms reaching above head.
 Lift right arm and left leg up into a V position to meet as close together as they can at the top.
 Lower back down into a hollow hold.
 Repeat on the other side.
 Continue alternating.

 Headshot of Monique Lebrun